usnistgov/trojai-example/README.md

 pip install -e ./trojai-mitigation-round-framework
 ```

 4. All your dependencies are installed.
-After this, you can run the `example_trojai_mitigation.py` script, ensuring you pass in the `--metaparameters` arg.
+After this, you can run the `example_trojai_mitigation.py` script, ensuring you pass in the `--metaparameters_filepath` arg.

-If conducting mitigation, ensure you pass the `--mitigate` flag:
+If conducting mitigation, ensure you pass the `mitigate` flag:

 ```
-python example_trojai_mitigation.py --metaparameters metaparameters.yml \
+python example_trojai_mitigation.py \
+mitigate \
+--metaparameters_filepath metaparameters.json \
---mitigate \
+--schema_filepath metaparameters_schema.json \
 --model_filepath /path/to/example/model.pt \
 --dataset /path/to/example/dataset \
 --output_dirpath /path/to/output/model \
---model_output <name of model>.pt \
+--model_output_name <name of model>.pt \
 ```

-After running mitigation, you can use the `--test` flag to separately test the cleaned model on an arbitrary dataset which produces a `result.json` file:
+After running mitigation, you can use the `test` flag to separately test the cleaned model on an arbitrary dataset which produces a `results.json` file:

 ```
-python3 example_trojai_mitigation.py --metaparameters metaparameters.yml \
+python3 example_trojai_mitigation.py \
+test \
+--metaparameters_filepath metaparameters.json \
---test \
+--schema_filepath metaparameters_schema.json \
 --model_filepath /path/to/cleaned/model.pt \
 --dataset /path/to/clean/or/poisoned/dataset \
 --output_dirpath /path/to/output/logits/and/labels/